-- 20 In FORTRAN 77, the interface to an external procedure was always deduced from the form of references - 21 to that procedure and any declarations of the procedure name in the referencing program unit.
-In this - 22 standard, features such as argument keywords and optional arguments make it impossible to deduce 23 sufficient information about the dummy arguments from the nature of the actual arguments to be - 23 sufficient information about the dummy arguments from the nature of the actual arguments to be - 24 associated with them, and features such as array function results and pointer function results make - 25 necessary extensions to the declaration of a procedure that cannot be done in a way that would be 26 analogous with the handling of such declarations in FORTRAN 77.
-Hence, mechanisms are provided - 27 through which all the information about a procedure's interface may be made available in a scoping - 28 unit that references it.
-A procedure whose interface shall be deduced as in FORTRAN 77 is described - 29 as having an implicit interface.
-A procedure whose interface is fully known is described as having an - 30 explicit interface. - 31 A scoping unit is allowed to contain an interface body for a procedure that does not exist in the program, - 32 provided the procedure described is never referenced or used in any other way.
-The purpose of this rule is - 33 to allow implementations in which the use of a module providing interface bodies describing the interface - 34 of every routine in a library would not automatically cause each of those library routines to be a part of - 35 the program referencing the module.
-Instead, only those library procedures actually referenced would - 36 be a part of the program.
-(In implementation terms, the mere presence of an interface body would not - 37 generate an external reference in such an implementation.)
+- 35 In Fortran 77, the interface to an external procedure was always deduced from the form of references - 36 to that procedure and any declarations of the procedure name in the referencing program unit.
+In this - 37 standard, features such as argument keywords and optional arguments make it impossible to deduce - 38 sufficient information about the dummy arguments from the nature of the actual arguments to be - 39 associated with them, and features such as array function results and pointer function results make - 40 necessary extensions to the declaration of a procedure that cannot be done in a way that would be - 41 analogous with the handling of such declarations in FORTRAN 77.
+Hence, mechanisms are provided - 42 through which all the information about a procedure's interface may be made available in a scoping - 43 unit that references it.
+A procedure whose interface shall be deduced as in FORTRAN 77 is described

+- 1 as having an implicit interface.
+A procedure whose interface is fully known is described as having an - 2 explicit interface. - 3 A scoping unit is allowed to contain an interface body for a procedure that does not exist in the program, - 4 provided the procedure described is never referenced or used in any other way.
+The purpose of this rule is - 5 to allow implementations in which the use of a module providing interface bodies describing the interface - 6 of every routine in a library would not automatically cause each of those library routines to be a part of - 7 the program referencing the module.
+Instead, only those library procedures actually referenced would - 8 be a part of the program.
+(In implementation terms, the mere presence of an interface body would not - 9 generate an external reference in such an implementation.)

-38 C.9.4 Abstract interfaces (12.3) and procedure pointer components (4.5)
+10 C.9.4 Abstract interfaces (12.3) and procedure pointer components (4.5)

-39 This is an example of a library module providing lists of callbacks that the user may register and invoke.
+11 This is an example of a library module providing lists of callbacks that the user may register and invoke.